balthazarpierre/GPTSyncScore/README.md

 Idea behind the extension : [Linkedin Post](https://www.linkedin.com/posts/pierre-baele_chatgpt-anniv-keepitreal-activity-7136227603769634817-rELS?utm_source=share&utm_medium=member_desktop)

 I have been playing around with ChatGPT for 3 weeks now, and I went from pessimistic to optimistic about the impact it can have on society.
-But for that, I think we need transparency about ChatgptUsage
+But for that, I think we need transparency about ChatgptUsage.
+GPTSyncScore below 50% seems ok to me.
+The lower the better in terms of sincerity.

 🟢 MVP : In clicking the extension, a popup appears where I can enter the two texts.
 I click on the 'SyncScore' button, and the percentage is copied to the clipboard.